Azure/azure-rest-api-specs/specification/imds/data-plane/readme.md

 ## Java

 These settings apply only when --java is specified on the command line.
-Please also specify --azure-libraries-for-java-folder=`.
+Please also specify --azure-libraries-for-java-folder=<path to the root directory of your azure-libraries-for-java clone>.

 ``` yaml $(java)
 java: